Jax-Drummond/TerminalApi/README.md

     - [Adding Compatible Nouns to Newly Created Keyword](#adding-compatible-noun-to-newly-created-keyword)
     - [Updating Existing Compatible Noun](#updating-existing-compatible-noun)

+> [!WARNING]
+> Make sure you are not adding duplicate keywords.
+I do plan on having a system to handle this in the future.

 ## Adding Commands

 This api give you an easy way to add terminal commands via the `AddCommand` method.